UltimateNova1203/mgs2-pchd/README.md

 Run the PowerShell script, or extract the ZIP somewhere comfortable and follow below steps.

-...
 MGS2S
  -> BIN
  -> CDROM.IMG
  -> MGS2-PCHD
-...
+ ---> CDROM.IMG

-Drag and drop the CDROM.IMG folder from this pack over the top of the install path's CDROM.IMG folder.
+Drag and drop the CDROM.IMG folder from MGS2-PCHD over the top of the install path's CDROM.IMG folder.

 ### Uninstalling